robertamezquita/collectionScraper/README.md

 `./collectionScraper.R -s http://qxmd.com/r/shared-collection/6721 -d ~/Documents/test/`

-Additionally, this has only been tested on a Linux system, but will eventually be vetted for both Linux and Mac OS X (I don't have a Windows system available to test on unfortunately).
+Additionally, this has only been tested successfully on a Linux system.
+I've tried to get this to work on Mac OS X, but with no luck.
+Make sure to read the RSelenium docs for further information on configuring your setup.

 ### A final note on language choice